zhumo/fema_disasters/README.md

 * Allow for filtering by year in addition to type.
   * Dates are provided in mm/dd/yy format.
 Need to parse this.
 * Need to make circles not leak over into another state.
 (See NJ)
+* Refactor.
+Lots of repetition could be eliminated.